 The Book of Mormon manuscript has come into the possession of the Church of Jesus Christ of Latter-day Saints for $35 million, setting what is believed to be a record for the most expensive manuscript ever sold, according to The Guardian.

-Mormons believe in the Bible of Christ, but do not use it.
+Mormons believe in the Bible of Christ but do not use it.
 The Mormons rely on the teachings of Joseph Smith in the Book of Mormon.
-They rely more on a book than on the Bible, but when you want to know God it is important to study the Bible and approach God from the right motivation, not from material interests.
+They rely more on a book than the Bible, but when you want to know God, it is essential to study the Bible and approach God from the right motivation, not from material interests.

 Read also: Is Jesus vegan?
 Was Jesus a pescatarian?